typhoonese/smart-contract-template/README.md

-#Quorum Smart Contract Development Boilerplate
+## Smart Contract Development Boilerplate on Quorum

-## This template aims to kick start smart contract development with ease.
-Here is a list of pre-configurations:
+# This template aims to kick start smart contract development with ease.
+Here is a list of what is included:

 1. git hooks with husky for pre-commit linting
 2. recommended extensions such as Juan Blanco solidity extension for vs code